Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing

-Comparisons between scenarios with and without reference updating suggest that the time interval in the advance-purchase problem may significantly influence the behavior of a loss-averse consumer.
-Namely, as the time interval between the resolution of uncertainty and the subsequent decision stages increases, the update of reference becomes more certain, ensuring that her loss aversion increases her willingness to pre-purchase.
-A monopolist who understands this influence could lengthen the interval to facilitate reference updating and thus gain profits.
-However, this conjecture primarily considers the effect of reference updating, leaving aside potential variables such as increased uncertainty.
-Thus, further empirical research is needed to validate these potential effects and understand their implications.
+A comparative analysis between scenarios with and without reference updating tentatively suggests that the time interval in the advance-purchase problem may significantly influence the behavior of a loss-averse consumer.
+Specifically, it is posited that an increase in the time interval between the resolution of uncertainty and the subsequent decision stages could ensure a more definitive update of the reference, thereby potentially solidifying the effect of loss aversion on boosting the consumer's willingness to pre-purchase.
+A monopolist who understands this influence could lengthen the interval to facilitate reference updating and thereby aiming to enhance profits.
+This line of reasoning provides an exploratory insight into the potential impact of reference updating, leaving further research to unravel its complexities and interactions.

-Section \ref{sec:model} outlines the model, featuring the advance-purchase game, consumer utility, and introduces the solution concept.
+Section \ref{sec:model} outlines the model, featuring the advance-purchase game form, consumer utility, and solution concept.
 Section \ref{sec:results} presents optimal pricing.
 Section \ref{sec:commitment} extends the advance-purchase game by endogenizing the seller's spot-price commitment behavior.
 Section \ref{sec:further} discusses two distinct scenarios: one in which the consumer is risk-averse, and the other in which the reference for a loss-averse consumer remains fixed.
-Concluding remarks are provided in Section \ref{sec:conclusion}.
+Section \ref{sec:conclusion} concludes remarks.
 Appendix A explores the role of the second trading opportunity within the advance-purchase problem.
 Appendix B contains the proofs.